 With Hot Air Gold Coast you can take to the skies and discover the beauty of Gold Coast’s Scenic Rim and surrounding areas.

-This chilly winter morning I left the coastline at Mermaid Beach and headed inland towards the Scenic Rim with Hot Air Gold Coast to climb into a hot air balloon and take in the sights of the Gold Coast from above.
+This chilly winter morning I left the coastline and headed inland towards the Scenic Rim with Hot Air Gold Coast to climb into a hot air balloon and take in the sights of the Gold Coast from above.

 Without a sound we began to float up, up and away.
 Everything happened so smoothly.
 The air was calm and silent, only broken by the blasts of flames that continued to fill the balloon with hot air and send us higher.
 As we floated to around 4000 feet, the sun continued to rise over the rolling hills of the majestic Gold Coast hinterland.